Skip to main content

 Video Overview

-Thanks to HICONSUMPTION for this video covering 12 items exploring carry organization and bag options.
-HICONSUMPTION consistently delivers hands-on, practical coverage of everyday carry gear — the kind of channel that focuses on how things actually perform rather than spec-sheet talking points.
+Thanks to Best Damn EDC for this video covering 1 item spanning multiple EDC categories.
+Best Damn EDC consistently delivers hands-on, practical coverage of everyday carry gear — the kind of channel that focuses on how things actually perform rather than spec-sheet talking points.
 Whether you’re building your first kit or refining a carry you’ve had for years, the gear in this video is worth knowing about.

 Items and/or Gear Mentioned in the Video